hoodiehq/hoodie-css/DEVELOPMENT.md

 ##### "Glob matching"

 `npm-run-all` also has the bonus feature of what is known as "glob matching", however the phrase may be new to you.
 It is also known as wildcard matching.
-This allows us to call tasks with a `*` character, and it will "match" all the scripts that match the pattern.
+This allows us to call tasks with a `*` character, and it will "match" all the scripts that match the pattern, and run each of them.

 #### What `npm start` does